Honest limitations

 the T1 fidelity, and it is the designed starting point.
 The

-degradation is in detail, not in the guarantee: a T1 result carries the total
+difference is in detail, not in the guarantee: a T1 result carries the total

 only (currency: wall_time_ms, a wall-clock proxy for work-ms) with no